serfom256/SimpleSearch/readme.md

 # Opensearch

----
+### Opensearch is in memory search engine based on trie data structure

-# Opensearch is in memory search engine based on trie data structure
+It provides lightning-fast search and suggestion on datasets that contains about 1 million entries
 ---

 ## Features: